-9.1 The policy will be reviewed in consultation with interested organisations, stakeholders and individuals every 3 years to take into account any new legislation, regulations, guidance, or business practices.
-The policy will be next reviewed in June 2023.
+9.1 The policy will be reviewed in consultation with interested organisations, stakeholders, and individuals every 3 years to consider any new legislation, regulations, guidance, or business practices.
+The policy will be next reviewed in September 2026.

 10. Further information or comment